Tools¶

 Deploying a tool¶

 A LanguageTool is self-contained.
-You provide an image; the operator creates the Deployment and Service:
+You provide an image (or a stdio command); the operator creates the Deployment and Service:

 apiVersion: langop.io/v1alpha1